SethEBaldwin/mdscuda/README.md

 * verbosity: int; if >= 1, print num iterations and final sigma values. if >= 2, print sigma value each iteration (note: verbosity >= 2 slows performance by a factor of approximately 2)

-mdscuda.MDS.fit(self, delta, sqform = False)
+mdscuda.MDS.fit(self, delta, sqform = False, calc_r2 = False)

 * delta: array; matrix of pairwise distances, longform by default, squareform if sqform == True
 * sqform: bool; if True, delta is interpreted in squareformn, if False, delta is interpreted in longform
+* calc_r2: bool; if True, calculates R-squared value and records it as the attribute MDS.r2

-class MDS attributes:
+class mdscuda.MDS attributes:

-* mds.MDS.x: array or None; embedding
+* MDS.x: array or None; embedding
-* mds.MDS.r2: float or None; R-squared value
+* MDS.r2: float or None; R-squared value

 mdscuda.mds_fit(delta, n_dims = 2, max_iter = 300, n_init = 4, x_init = None, verbosity = 0, sqform = False)